Broker Check

 Intermediate-term goals like higher education for young children can involve a bit more risk since you’ve got a bit more time.
 Most clients choose to fund higher education goals with Section 529 Plans because of the tax benefits.[4]

-At this point, where there are multiple goals over multiple time horizons with multiple risk tolerances attached, most clients seek out the assistance of a Financial Planner to help them prioritize savings since the math can get complex.
+At this point, where there are multiple goals over multiple time horizons with multiple risk tolerances for each, most clients seek out the assistance of a Financial Planner to help them prioritize savings since the math can get complex.

 A Word About Debt